|

 XVIII International Film Studies Conference

-The Archive Memory, cinema, video and the image of the present, April 05, 2011
+Memory, cinema, video and the image of the present, April 05, 2011

 It was Michel Foucault who underlined the way in which history is inevitably linked to the question of the constituent subject, and how archaeology (or genealogical practices) reverse the question and claim that it is the subject itself which is constituted by a thick network of practices of knowledge and technologies of power that define its conditions of possibility.
 The archive is not defined by the staticity of its object, but rather by the lack of its subject.